pavel-demin/red-pitaya-notes/sdr-receiver-wspr.md

 Short description
 -----

-The idea of this project is to build a standalone multiband WSPR receiver with all the WSPR decoding done by Red Pitaya.
+This project implements a standalone multiband WSPR receiver with all the WSPR decoding done by Red Pitaya.
+It can record and decode eight bands simultaneously.

 Hardware
 -----